-CHAPTER 1:GENERAL INFORMATION AND ADMINISTRATIONSECTION:1.3PROGRAM INTEGRITYPAGE(S) 11
+CHAPTER 1:GENERAL INFORMATION AND ADMINISTRATIONSECTION 1.3:PROGRAM INTEGRITYPAGE(S) 13

-The Program Integrity Section requests additional information from the provider when an investigation is opened.
-The type of information requested is determined by the type of investigation that is opened.
+PI requests additional information from the provider when an investigation is opened.
+The type of information requested is determined by the type of investigation.

-Medicaid has an absolute right to the records that are related to Medicaid recipients.
-If records are requested through written notification, the provider is responsible for the cost of copying and mailing the information to the Program Integrity office.
-If records are requested at an on-site review, the provider must make all requested records available to the Program Integrity staff.
+Medicaid has an absolute right to the records that are related to Medicaid beneficiaries.
+If records are requested through written notification, the provider is responsible for the cost of copying and mailing the information to PI.
+If records are requested at an on-site review, the provider must make all requested records available to PI staff.

-The following provider errors are commonly noted during investigations.
+The following provider errors are commonly noted during investigations:

-- Services Not Documented No documentation to support the billed services were ever provided to the recipient. - Medical Necessity Not Supported Documentation in the record does not support the medical necessity of the service billed. - Inferior Record Keeping Provider records are not in compliance with the requirements of the Medicaid program. - Up-coding Documentation in the record does not support the higher level of service billed. - Unbundling of Services Services were billed individually when they should have been billed as part of a group of services.
+- 1. Services not documented No documentation to support the billed services were ever provided to the beneficiary; - 2.
+Medical necessity not supported Documentation in the record does not support the medical necessity of the service billed; - 3.
+Inferior record keeping Provider records are not in compliance with the requirements of the Medicaid program; - 4.
+Up-coding Documentation in the record does not support the higher level of service billed; and - 5.
+Unbundling of services Services were billed individually when they should have been billed as part of a group of services.